pipelin10/My-store/README.md

-# Web App
+# Web API

-A web app was created using Nodejs, Express and DynamoDB.
+A web API was created using Nodejs and Express.

+This API uses the Single Responsibility Principle and Clean Architecture.